 Wilbur brought a finger to his chin, then pointed.“Ryan.
 Wallace, right?
 I remember you.
 One of my dad’s final picks.”

 “Yeah.
 He was a good man.
 We could use more like him.”
-He went over to a glass case in the center of the room.
+He went over to a case in the center of the room.
 A lone light source shone down on the armor set, an almost rubber looking black synthetic material over digital camouflage fatigues.
 The helmet piece resembled that of a racecar driver’s.
+Must be his sci-fi armor.

 “The Department of Defense is interested in contracting us to mass produce the stuff.
 They’re starting to take their exoskeleton program more seriously.”